 Money

-Foreign direct investment (FDI) in Nepal declined by nearly 40 percent in the second quarter of the current fiscal year, reflecting a deteriorating investment climate following the violent Gen Z protests in September and the continuing political uncertainty.
+Foreign direct investment (FDI) in Nepal increased by 52.11 percent in the second quarter of the current fiscal year.

 According to the Department of Industry, Nepal received FDI commitments worth Rs39.25 billion across 476 projects in the first six months of the current fiscal year until mid-January.
-This marks a sharp decline from Rs65.09 billion committed through 850 projects during the same period last fiscal year.
-The committed investments are projected to generate employment for 20,150 people.
+This marks an increase from Rs25.79 billion committed through 355 projects during the same period last fiscal year.
+The committed investments are projected to generate employment for 20,122 people.

-“With global geopolitical uncertainty, investors are increasingly attracted to safe-haven assets, particularly commodities, as long-term secure investments,” said Gunakar Bhatta, former executive director of Nepal Rastra Bank.
-“The situation in Nepal has become fragile, and under such conditions it is difficult to convince international investors to invest in the country.”
+These improved figures come despite global geopolitical uncertainty pushing investors to safe-haven assets, particularly commodities, as long-term secure investments, said Gunakar Bhatta, former executive director of Nepal Rastra Bank.

 Sector-wise, agro and forestry topped the list with Rs21.88 billion committed for 13 projects.
 Tourism followed with Rs10.54 billion across 145 projects.
 The services sector received Rs3.48 billion for 32 projects, while manufacturing attracted Rs2.03 billion for 24 projects.
 The information, communication and technology sector saw commitments of Rs1.07 billion across 257 projects, while the energy sector received Rs184.25 million for a single project.